 Each affiliate team should elect one team representative to be the point of contact for the USEA.
 This representative does not need to be a Junior member.
 The representative can be a coach, parent, owner, team captain, etc. The USEA requires that every team affiliate representative of this program is SafeSport certified.
 Also, anyone that is in contact with a minor under the name of the program should be SafeSport certified.

-The $75 team affiliate membership fee will be waived for the first two years of the program (through 2022).
-However teams will still need to fill out an affiliate application form.
+A $75 team affiliate membership fee will be required with your completed affiliate application form.
 Each affiliate must renew their affiliate membership every year with the USEA.
 All current IEL team members should also be listed on the official team roster.

-For interscholastic teams that are associated with a USEA ICP certified instructor, the $75 affiliate fee will always be waived.
-The ICP instructor may only be affiliated with one interscholastic team.
-But, IEL is not limited to just ICP instructors, the USEA welcomes any coach, trainer, or instructor that has junior members to register a team.
+ECP instructors may only be affiliated with one interscholastic team.
+But, IEL is not limited to just ECP instructors, the USEA welcomes any coach, trainer, or instructor that has junior members to register a team.